IrinaNorro/PythonProjects/README.md

 [Password Generator](https://replit.com/@Irina-NicoleNic/password-generator-start#main.py) generates password from lists of numbers, letters and symbols.
 Amount of character to be used for each list is given by user.
 #### Covers following:
 - Randomization, lists

+## Hangman
+This is a classic game, where guessing word is generated from a file, the user gets to guess letters one by one and if guessed wrong program draws a hangman, after 6 tries game is over and hangman is hung.
+#### Prerequisites
+Add replit package to PyCharm.
+Then go to Run/ Edit Configuration -> put a tick to "Emulate terminal in output console".
+#### Covers following:
+Importing variables and fuctions from files, randomization, while loop, for loop, if statements.